 The State will use its HOME allocation to increase the availability/accessibility and affordability of decent housing and provide suitable living environments for low-income households.
-ADOH anticipates assisting approximately thirty-five (35) homeowner households through housing rehabilitation and seventy-five (75) renter households through rental housing acquisition/rehabilitation and new construction.
+ADOH anticipates assisting approximately thirty (30) renter households through rental housing acquisition/rehabilitation and new construction.